ogdendavis/saratogaspringsdoodles/src/cms/dogs/miles.md

 OFA Elbow Preliminary: Negative

-Stud service: Available for stud service contract for more information
+Stud service: Available for stud service contact me for more information